 - If she didn’t flaunt her new job so much I wouldn’t be envious!

-- Well he’s just really arrogant and that’s why he has a better car than me.
+- Well he’s just really greedy and that’s why he has a better car than me.

 - I’m not jealous, they just talk about their boyfriend/girlfriend too much.

-Even though we like blaming other people for why we get jealous, James 4 has a much simpler reason why we get so jealous and consumed with how we compare to other people: selfishness!
+Even though we like blaming other people for why we get jealous, James 4 has a much simpler reason why we envy other people: selfishness!

-In all our comparing and competing, we are so consumed with ourselves that we don’t think about what other people are feeling or going through.
-And when we don’t pray about what we really want and ask God for it, we will turn to the world and people to satisfy our cravings, which (spoiler alert) always falls short.
+Comparing and competing makes us so consumed with ourselves that we don’t think about what other people are feeling or going through.
+And when we don’t pray about what we really want and ask God for it, we will try to find other ways to satisfy our cravings, which (spoiler alert) always falls short.

-- What do you crave? (better job, sensuality/feeling good, attention, praise)
+- What do you crave? (better job, sensuality/feeling good, attention, praise, etc.)

 - How has your jealousy and selfishness stopped you from loving people?